 Previous to his time at Middle Tennessee, Freeman served as an intern at Texas Tech during the 2000-01 academic year.
 While in Lubbock, he worked primarily with women's soccer, men’s and women’s track/cross country, and softball.
 Freeman helped pitcher Amanda Renfro earn All-America honors for the 2001 season and had a large hand in the 2000 galleryfurniture.com Bowl Media Guide.

 The Gulfport, Miss., native graduated from Mississippi State in 1999 with a bachelor’s in Communications with emphases in Journalism and Public Relations.
 While at MSU, Freeman worked two years as a student assistant in the Media Relations office, serving as the primary softball contact for the 1999 season.

 He also worked the 1997 NCAA Baseball Regional in Starkville and served as the official scorer for Bulldog baseball during the 1998 season.
 Freeman was also a member of the MSU Media Relations staff for the 1999 Cotton Bowl Classic and worked a pair of SEC Baseball Tournaments.

 Freeman is a member of the College Sports Information Directors of America (CoSIDA), the US Basketball Writers Association (USBWA), Tennessee Sports Writers Association (TSWA) and National Collegiate Baseball Writers Association (NCBWA).
-He served two years as Vice President of the TSWA and is currently in the second year as President of the organization.
+He served two years as Vice President of the TSWA and just finished his third year as President of the organization.